scala-thera/thera/site-src/posts/2017-01-11-rewriting-process-algebra-part-1-introduction-to-process-algebra.md

 ---
+template: post
+filters: [post]
+variables:
   layout: post
   title: Rewriting Process Algebra, Part 1&#58; Introduction to Process Algebra
-categories:
-- blog
   description: A rewriting-based process algebra implementation in Scala.
-keywords: process algebra,scala,subscript,free object,functional programming,algebra of communicating processes,acp,category theory,concurrent programming,concurrency,reactive programming
+  keywords: [process algebra,scala,subscript,free object,functional programming,algebra of communicating processes,acp,category theory,concurrent programming,concurrency,reactive programming]
 ---
 This is the first part of a progress report on my attempt to model a process algebra as an expression rewriting machine.
 The process algebra in question is [SubScript](http://subscript-lang.org/from-acp-and-scala-to-subscript/)[^1][^2], which is an extension of [ACP](https://en.wikipedia.org/wiki/Algebra_of_Communicating_Processes).
 It is recommended to familiarize yourself with ACP and [process algebras](https://en.wikipedia.org/wiki/Process_calculus) before reading this article further.